NagireddyJahnavi/Coffee-Sales/README.md

 - Filterable views by Loyalty Card, Size, and Roast Type
 ________________________________________
 🧠 Insights Gained
-- Highest sales were recorded in the United States.
+- Highest sales were recorded in the United States
-- Allis Wilmore is the top customer by purchase volume.
+- Allis Wilmore is the top customer by purchase volume
-- Arabica and Robusta are the most popular coffee types.
+- Arabica and Robusta are the most popular coffee types
-- Seasonal spikes observed between April 2021 and August 2022.
+- Seasonal spikes observed between April 2021 and August 2022
-- High customer retention through loyalty card users.
+- High customer retention through loyalty card users
 ________________________________________
 🔧 Excel Features Used